Table Of Contents

-Extra hardware in your design means extra costs and time during machining.
+Extra hardware in your design means extra costs and time during CNC machining.
 While helicoils and similar hardware are usually readily available, some more specialized hardware can take a long time to acquire.
 A few helicoils in a design is usually manageable, but a design with more than 50 might take much longer to machine.
-On a CNC machine, it’s much faster to tap a hole than to set up and validate a helicoil.
-To reduce your lead time and costs, keep extra hardware to a minimum.
+On CNC machine, it's much faster to tap a hole than to set up and validate a helicoil.
+To reduce your lead time and costs of CNC machining, keep extra hardware to a minimum.

 When Setting Tolerances, Go Big When Possible